For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 Southee is now playing his 100th Test, but has never played another innings remotely like that debut.

 UPDATE: I have found that Southee hit 48 runs in the space of 14 balls faced in the above innings, more runs than anyone else off 14 balls (or fewer).
-Astle and several others’ best was 47.
+Astle and several others’ best was 47 (including Gilchrist in his famous Perth century).
 That means that the fastest sequence of 50 runs is 15 balls, as in the above table.

 More on Chelmsford 1983